-To get out from the congested Thamel and nearby stay, you can take a bus from Ratnapark to Bhaktapur Durbar Square.
-This comfort access tourist hub sits in the heart of Bhaktapur, a place wealthy with ancient Newari culture, traditions, and livelihood of people.
+To get out of the congested Thamel and nearby stay, you can take a bus from Ratnapark to Bhaktapur Durbar Square.
+This comfortable access tourist hub sits in the heart of Bhaktapur, a place wealthy with ancient Newari culture, traditions, and livelihood of people.
 It is a less crowded tourist hub with the most offerings in the city.

-55 window palace, also called Pachpanna Jhyale Durbar, is the most visited site in Bhaktapur Durbar Square.
-Moreover, the tall statue of Bhupatindra Malla, creator of this Durbar Square, is also a thing to witness.
+55 Window Palace, also called Pachpanna Jhyale Durbar, is the most visited site in Bhaktapur Durbar Square.
+Moreover, the tall statue of Bhupatindra Malla, the creator of Durbar Square, is also a thing to witness.
 Other prime attractions include Potters Square, Siddha Pokhari (Pond), Sculpture of Ugrachandi, Char Dham Temples, and many more.

 As a foreign national, you have to pay NPR 1500 as an entrance fee to the Bhaktapur Durbar Square premises.
 For the SAARC nationals, the entry fee is around NPR 500.
 While outing in Bhaktapur Durbar Square, it is also recommended to visit the National Art Museum in Bhaktapur, which charges NPR 150 for an entry ticket.
 This price allows you to roam the Wood Craving and Bass & Bronze Museum for free.
 If you wish to take your photography camera to capture inside the museum, you'll have to pay an extra NPR 100.
 You have to pay the fee of NPR 200 for video recordings if you wish to.
 To remind you, the museum remains closed every Tuesday.